yuvalmGS/gigaspaces-wiki-jekyll/xap97net/a-typical-sba-application.markdown

 Event containers are used to abstract the event processing from the event source.
 This abstraction enables users to build their business logic with minimal binding to the underlying event source, whether it is a space-based event source or not.

 Two types of event containers are available in the product:
-- [Polling|Polling Container Component] - Polls the space for entries matching the specified template.
+- depanlinkPollingtengahlink./polling-container-component.htmlbelakanglink - Polls the space for entries matching the specified template.
-- [Notify|Notify Container Component] - Subscribes for notifications from the space on entries matching the specified template.
+- depanlinkNotifytengahlink./notify-container-component.htmlbelakanglink - Subscribes for notifications from the space on entries matching the specified template.
 {% plus %} The event container object model is designed to be customizable and extensible, so users can customize the behavior of those 2 containers or even create their own containers.

 An event container is simply a class which defines: